anubhutivyas/RL/docs/advanced/research/experimental-design-validation.md

 Proper experimental design is crucial for conducting rigorous research in reinforcement learning.
 This guide provides frameworks and methodologies for designing experiments that produce reliable, reproducible results, covering both research methodology and validation approaches.

+**Note**: This guide provides **research methodology and theoretical frameworks** for experimental design.
+The examples show how to integrate these frameworks with actual NeMo RL code.

 ## Key Principles

 ### Hypothesis Formulation